 - Composting involves a wide variety of organisms which are naturally present in our environment.
-The compost pile is really a teeming microbial farm. - In the beginning of the composting process, bacteria are the first to start breaking down plant tissue they are the most numerous and effective decomposers.
+The compost pile is really a teeming microbial farm. - In the beginning of the composting process, bacteria are the first to start breaking down plant tissue they are the most numerous and effective decomposers. - Other composting organisms, including protozoa, fungi, moulds, worms and other small insects, also take part later on in the composting process. - No one organism, or group of organisms, are responsible for composting on their own.
+It is a succession of creatures that makes it all happen.
+The life cycle of the compost pile shows the various critters involved.

-The different composters - who's doing what
+The different composters who's doing what